MarcusSorealheis/fusion-alexa/README.md

 The fields below that you include will determine how the intent request is handled.

-if **solr_query** is present , then a REST call will be made to Fusion.Searches can return 1 or many documents , this is automagically handled for you.
+If **solr_query** is present , then a REST call will be made to Fusion.Searches can return 1 or many documents , this is automagically handled for you.

-if **dynamic_action** is present , then a dynamic action will be executed.
+If **dynamic_action** is present , then a dynamic action will be executed.

-if neither of the above fields is present , then it is assumed that the **response** field is just some static text to echo back to Alexa.
+If neither of the above fields is present , then it is assumed that the **response** field is just some static text to echo back to Alexa.

 *  **intent** : the name of the incoming request intent to map this action to
 *  **solr_query** : [query parameters](https://doc.lucidworks.com/fusion-server/4.2/search-development/getting-data-out/query-language-cheat-sheet.html#common-query-parameters)